 Snow peas like this would taste great next to practically anything ranging from pork chops to roasted chicken or even grilled meats like chicken thighs or kabobs.
 It would also taste great next to Asian inspired dishes or white rice.

-How to Cook Snow Peas
+Snow Peas Recipe

 - 1 tablespoon sesame oil